+b.
+Check all flow settings to chart above and check pressure to be at least 18 psig (1,2 bar).

+5. Prepare for Use:

 - a.
-Set FCV to the highest flow setting, run for at least 20 minutes. - b.
-Check all flow settings to chart above and check pressure to be at least 18 psig (1,2 bar). - 5.
-Prepare for Use: - a.
-Empty contents by setting FCV at the highest flow setting and running unit until dry and warm to room temperature (approximately two hours). - b.
-Verify that meter reads empty (1 LED) and that the low battery LED is not lit.
-For spring scale units, verify that scale reads empty (red line). - c.
+Empty contents by setting FCV at the highest flow setting and running unit until dry and warm to room temperature (approximately one hour). - b.
+Verify that meter reads empty (1 LED) and that the low battery LED is not lit. - c.
 Clean case with household glass cleaner and lint free cloth (do not get in any valves).